habitat-sh/habitat/www/source/blog/2018-05-07-aks-and-acr-walkthrough.html.md

 ## Connect your packages to the registry
 The final step to be carried out in the Habitat Builder user interface is to connect a plan file (we're using the `wordpress` and `mysql` plans from the [GitHub repository](https://github.com/jamesc/azure-habitat-example)) and configure it to export it to our container registry.
-First we do this for the `wordpress` package which has it's plan file at `wordpress/plan.sh`.
+First we do this for the `wordpress` package which has its plan file at `wordpress/plan.sh`.

 ![Publish to the registry](media/2018-05-07-aks-and-acr-walkthrough/publish-to-registry.png)